13 Packaging Cost per Order Statistics For eCommerce Stores

 Bulk Purchasing and Supplier Negotiations

 Smart purchasing decisions can dramatically reduce packaging expenses.
-Companies like Walmart have saved millions by optimizing their packaging strategy through bulk buying and supplier partnerships.
+Companies have saved millions by optimizing their packaging strategy through bulk buying and supplier partnerships.

 When ordering in larger quantities, businesses typically receive substantial volume discounts.
 These can range from 10-30% off standard pricing depending on order size and relationship strength.